Deblurring 3D Gaussian Splatting: Deblurring 3D Gaussian Splatting

 \subsection{Compensation for Sparse Point Cloud}

 3D-GS~\cite{kerbl20233d} constructs multiple 3D Gaussians from point clouds to model 3D scenes, and its reconstruction quality heavily relies on the initial point clouds.
 Point clouds are generally obtained from the structure-from-motion (SfM)~\cite{schoenberger2016sfm}, which extracts features from multi-view images and relates them to several 3D points.
-However, it can produce only sparse point clouds if the given images are blurry due to the challenge of feature extraction from blurry inputs.
+However, it can produce only sparse point clouds if the given images are blurry.
 Even worse, if the scene has a large depth of field, which is prevalent in defocus blurry scenes, SfM hardly extracts any points that lie on the far end of the scene.
-To make a dense point cloud, we add additional points after $N_{st}$ iterations. $N_p$ points are sampled from an uniform distribution $U(\alpha, \beta)$ where $\alpha$ and $\beta$ are the minimum and maximum value of the position of the points from the existing point cloud, respectively.
+To make a dense point cloud, we add extra points after $N_{st}$ iterations. $N_p$ points are sampled from a uniform distribution $U(\alpha, \beta)$ where $\alpha$ and $\beta$ are the minimum and maximum value of the position of the points from the existing point cloud, respectively.
 The color for each new point $p$ is assigned with the interpolated color $p_c$ from the nearest neighbors $\mathcal{P}_\text{knn}$ among the existing points using K-Nearest-Neigbhor (KNN)~\cite{knn}.
 We discard the points whose distance to the nearest neighbor exceeds the distance threshold $t_d$ to prevent unnecessary points from being allocated to the empty space.
-The process of adding extra points to the given point cloud is summarized in \cref{alg:add_pts}. \cref{fig:extra_points} shows that a point cloud with additional points has a dense distribution of points to represent the objects.
+The process of adding supplementary points to the given point cloud is summarized in \cref{alg:add_pts}. \cref{fig:extra_points} shows that a point cloud with additional points has a dense distribution of points to represent the objects.